mlab817/faqs/src/young-farmers-challenge-fund/what-are-the-program-updates.md

 ---
  title: What are the program updates?

-tags: ["program","updates"]

  ---

-### Young Farmers Challenge Fund
+## Young Farmers Challenge Fund

-## What are the program updates?
+# What are the program updates?

  - The Special Allotment Release Order (SARO) was released by DBM on May 25, 2021.
 Advice for Sub-Allotment (ASA) to the DA-RFOs was approved and subsequently released on June 21, 2021.